johnknutsonhc/Hennepin-Verified-Modules/docs/content/resources/faq.md

 If exists, you can comment on the [Module Proposal issue](https://aka.ms/AVM/ModuleProposals) of the module that you are interested in and the AVM Core Team will do the triage providing information about next steps.

-Having an understanding of roles & responsibilities is useful as well, you can find this information on the [Team Definitions & RACI | Azure Verified Modules]({{% siteparam base %}}/specs/shared/team-definitions/) page.
+Having an understanding of roles & responsibilities is useful as well, you can find this information on the [Team Definitions & RACI | Hennepin Verified Modules]({{% siteparam base %}}/specs/shared/team-definitions/) page.

 ---